mnap/subspace-guessing-with-hints/README.md

 This repository can be used to
 - estimate the complexity of attacking the MinRank and RSD problems (for Mirath and RYDE parameter sets) under various fractions of hints on the secret decomposition matrices `S` and `C'`.
 It uses the modified kernel search and (row-space) GRS algorithms described in the paper.
-- compute the minimum hint fraction at which these attacks become polynomial-time.
+- compute, for each fixed `S`-hint fraction, the minimum `C'`-hint fraction ("threshold") at which these attacks become polynomial-time.

 ## Installation
 This project requires Python 3.13 or newer.
 No external runtime dependencies are required.